Corporate Retreats

 The property sits on two acres of lakefront with enough to fill downtime without leaving.
 Nothing is mandatory.
 Almost everything happens anyway.

 On the water.
 Two paddleboards and two kayaks are included.
-The lake is swimmable from late June through September, reaching 24 degrees Celsius by late August.
+The lake is swimmable from late June through September, reaching 24°C by late August.
 Wakesurfing and e-foiling are available through a local charter from June to September.
-The dock is sixty feet long and faces west, which means sunset from the water every evening.
+The dock is sixty feet long and faces west — sunset from the water every evening.

 On the property.
 A regulation pickleball court with paddles and balls in the bin.
-A Finnish sauna that seats six and reaches 90 degrees Celsius in forty minutes.
+A Finnish sauna that seats six and reaches 90°C in forty minutes.
 A six-person hot tub.
 A gym with treadmill, rower, and dumbbells to fifty pounds.
 Gas firepits lakeside with Adirondack chairs.

 Nearby.
 The Kinsol Trestle is a fifteen-minute drive south and the hike takes ninety minutes round trip.
 Mt.
 Baldy is twenty minutes and rewards with a view of the whole lake.
 Cowichan Valley wineries (Unsworth, Blue Grouse, Merridale, Averill Creek) are all within a thirty-minute drive.
 Duncan is fifteen minutes north for supplies.